papiodesu/leptos_book/src/view/06_control_flow.md

 }
 ```

 This works fine.
-We can make it a little shorter if we’d like, using 「bool::then()」.
+We can make it a little shorter if we’d like, using "bool::then()".

 ```rust
 let message = move || is_odd().then(|| "Ding ding ding!");